All Episodes

 Just like to these people, abortion is a class thing.

-Hayseeds, hicks, people that drive pickups, military types.
+Hayseeds, hicks, people drive pickups, military types.

 They're the ones that love those guns.

-Yeah, Daddy.
+Yeah, daddy.

 They'd be the first to call for them if they were ever in danger.

-But just like this guy in his fashionable Upper East Side apartment.
+But just like this guy in his fashionable Upper Eastside apartment, he didn't even know what he was talking about.

 That was his price for admission into New York society.